Hardaway and Tigers recruiting former Florida Gator Keyontae Johnson

 MEMPHIS – It was less than a week ago when Tigers basketball coach Penny Hardaway said he was open to adding one, maybe two more players to his roster.

-Wednesday, Hardaway and the Tigers making the final four for former Florida Gator standout Keyontae Johnson.
+Wednesday, Hardaway and the Tigers made the final four for former Florida Gator standout Keyontae Johnson.

 Johnson was one of the top players in the SEC before collapsing on the court during a game at Florida State back in December of 2020.